JoshuaDoes/openwrt-builder/README.md

 #Required for the first time to get the OpenWRT source so the commands will be useful.
 sync

+#If you would prefer to use the latest release tag, now is the time to switch to it.
+sync release

 #Required to select a lunch target.
 lunch netgear_r6020